-Use a connection pool between Web Agent and AM to cache and reuse connections, and so reduce the overhead of creating new connections.
-The agent can use an array of connections concurrently, with multiple request threads.
+Use a connection pool between Java Agent and AM to reuse connections, and so reduce the overhead of creating new connections.

 The following image shows the architecture of a connection pool: